U.S. Clinical Trial

 The Informed Consent Form (ICF) contains information about the trial including its goals, duration, benefits, risks, tests and procedures.

-Pre- Treatment Period & SBT777101 Cell Therapy Preparation (About 6 weeks, up to 6 months is allowed)
+Pre- Treatment Period & SBT777101 Cell Therapy Preparation (Typically about 6 weeks, but may be several months)

-Participants will undergo apheresis where blood is collected and separated to manufacture SBT777101.
-Additionally, participants will have pre-treatment health assessments to determine if it is safe to receive SBT777101.
+Participants will undergo apheresis where blood is collected and separated to manufacture the trial therapy, called SBT777101.
+Participants will have pre-treatment health assessments to determine if it is safe to receive the trial therapy.
+Additionally, participants will be asked if they want to provide an optional joint biopsy.

 Trial Treatment Period & Trial Health Assessments